On Learning Latent Models with Multi-Instance Weak Supervision: Learning a Single Classifier Under a Known Transition

 We use ${\bigvee_{i=1}^{k} \_y_i}$ to denote the Boolean formula computed out of the $k$ label vectors ${\_y_1,\dots,\_y_k}$, where each $\_y_i$ is the conjunction of Boolean variables of the form $A_{i,y}$, as in Example~\ref{example:topk}.
-Given a softmax prediction $f(\_x)$, variable $A_{i,y}$ is assigned probability $f^y(x_i)$.
-We now define the \emph{top-$k$ partial loss}: \begin{definition}[Top-$k$ partial loss] The \emph{top-$k$ partial loss} for a given integer ${k \ge 1}$ subject to a classifier $f$, transition $\sigma$ and sample $(\_x, s)$ is defined as
+Given a softmax score $f(\_x)$, variable $A_{i,y}$ is assigned probability $f^y(x_i)$.
+We now define the \emph{top-$k$ partial loss}: \begin{definition}[Top-$k$ partial loss] The \emph{top-$k$ partial loss} for an integer ${k \ge 1}$ subject to a classifier $f$, transition $\sigma$ and sample $(\_x, s)$ is defined as

 where ${\_y^{(1)}, \dots, \_y^{(k)}}\in \+Y^M$ are the top-$k$ maximizers of $P_{f(\_x)}$ in the preimage of $s$, i.e., $\{\_y\in\+Y^M:\sigma(\_y) = s\}$.
 The \emph{top-$k$ partial classification risk} of $f$ subject to $\sigma$ is then given by